 “Do you know what team you’re heading to yet?”

-I internally groan.
-Of course, he wasn’t going to leave it alone.
-“It doesn’t matter what my mom wants, they need me,” I say shortly.
-This is really the last thing I want to talk about right now.
-Ever since my father passed away when I was thirteen, I had taken over the responsibility of taking care of my mom and little sister, Gracie.
+I groan internally.
+Of course, he isn’t going to leave it alone.
+“It doesn’t matter what my mom wants.
+They need me,” I say shortly.
+This is the last thing I want to talk about right now.
+When my father passed away when I was thirteen, I had to take over the responsibility of taking care of my mom and little sister, Gracie.

 I get that from my dad.

-I remember sitting on the couch with him eating pizza and watching Hockey Night In Canada every Saturday night in our Vancouver Warrior’s jerseys.
+I remember sitting on the couch with him, eating pizza and watching a game every Saturday night in our Vancouver Warrior’s jerseys.
 The silly old man never could pick a good team to cheer for.
-Even at the age of seven, I knew they were a shitty team, but they were his favorite, and that’s the only thing that ever mattered to me.
+Even at the age of seven, I knew they were a shitty team, but they were his favourite, and that’s the only thing that ever mattered to me.
 Some days are harder than others, but we make do.